 Let consumer demographics guide you.

-In order to know how and where to reach your audience, you first have to understand who they are.
+To know how and where to reach your audience, you first have to understand who they are.
 Start with a question: Who is the consumer?
-Then, answer it by diving into several data points, including from your healthcare customer relationship management (CRM) system.
-It will point you toward actionable insights into patient habits and preferences, enabling you to identify and track specific key performance indicators (KPIs) to help you achieve your marketing goals.
-You can also examine social media demos, your email list and website audience.
+Then answer it by diving into several data sources, including your healthcare customer relationship management (CRM) system.
+It will point you toward actionable insights concerning patient habits and preferences, enabling you to identify and track specific key performance indicators (KPIs) to help you achieve your marketing goals.
+You can also examine social media demographics, your email list and website audience.

 Monitor your email click-through rate.

 Sure, CTR helps measure the effectiveness of digital campaigns, but that’s not all it does.
 It also indicates how your company is doing at establishing and nurturing a two-way relationship.
 That’s especially critical for healthcare companies, whose livelihoods depend on their ability to build loyalty and trust with consumers.